- Office of the Dean of Students

 The Writing Center offers free peer tutoring and other services to assist undergraduate and graduate students with college writing assignments.

-Free tutor-assisted study halls are offered during fall and spring semesters by the Department of Mathematics.
+Free tutor-assisted help is offered during fall and spring semesters by the Department of Mathematics and Statistics.

 - Peer Tutoring

 One-on-one tutoring is available in a number of subjects beginning at $10/hour.

 WSU is a member of the Northwest eTutoring Consortium, which offers free online tutoring to all WSU students in accounting, anatomy and physiology, biology, chemistry, economics, math (through calculus), Microsoft Office 2007, Spanish, statistics, and writing.